 American Literature course covering American literature from the Romantic period through Modernism.
 The course emphasizes the development of American literature as a unique form of literature affected by the American cultural, geographic, and historical influences.
-Prerequisite: ENGL 1123 Composition II.
+Prerequisite: C or higher in ENGL 1123 Composition II.
 ACTS #: ENGL 2663 (3 SCH)